MHendricks/hab/README.md

 #### Common settings

+These settings are directly supported by hab, but you can store arbitrary settings in the site json files.
+This allows hab plugins to be configured by the same site files.

 * `colorize`: If `hab dump` should colorize its output for ease of reading.
 * `config_paths`: Configures where URI configs are discovered.
 See below.
 * `distro_paths`: Configures where distros discovered.
 See below.